EnigmaCurry/d.rymcg.tech/qbittorrent-wireguard/README.md

 All these client credentials are stored in your `.env` file.

+#### qBittorrent config options
+Once up and running, you can configure qBittorrent in its web UI, but qBittorrent's configs are reset on each startup of the Docker container.
+So we set them in environment variables, so they can be reapplied on each startup.

+The qBittorrent configurations are not included in `make config` - you'll need to manually edit your `.env` file to adjust them.

+You might need to install qBittorrent and set the variable in the its web UI, then copy the value from `/var/lib/docker/volumes/<container's volume name>/qBittorrent/_data/qBittorrent/qBittorrent.conf` (on the host) and paste it your `.env` file.

+In your `.env` file, the lines in \[brackets\] are simply qBittorrent configuration categories, for your reference.

+If you change any qBittorrent config values, run `make install`.

 Other settings that are not configured by `make config` and you should use the default: